sgbaird-5DOF/interp/README.md

 ```

 ## Test functions
-Most functions have a corresponding "test" function (e.g. hsphext_subdiv.m --> hsphext_subdiv_test.m, interp5DOF.m --> interp5DOF_test.m) which gives simple usage example(s).
+Most functions have a corresponding "test" function (e.g. `hsphext_subdiv.m` --> `hsphext_subdiv_test.m`, `interp5DOF.m` --> `interp5DOF_test.m`) which gives simple usage example(s).
 These are useful for debugging, visualizations, and understanding the functions without having to do a full run which could be time-consuming.
 This also allows for the non-test function code to be more succinct, as certain plotting routines can be moved to the test function instead.
-The various test functions generally run to completion within a few seconds, and the parameters may be changed freely (e.g. dimension, number of points, etc.) where applicable.
+The various test functions generally run to completion within a few seconds, and the parameters can generally be changed freely (e.g. dimension, number of points).
 Some test functions have specific plotting routines for 1-sphere (2D) and 2-sphere (3D) cases since a 7-sphere is difficult to visualize and interpret ([n-sphere](https://en.wikipedia.org/wiki/N-sphere)).
 For example, see [sphbary_test.m](code/sphbary_test.m) and [toBPFZ_test.m](code/toBPFZ_test.m).

+## Plots
+Most plots in the paper are produced in the script: [plotting.m](code/plotting.m).

 ## Data Preparation
 Input GBs can take on the following forms: